PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ### How much does it cost?

-We’re confident PostHog is the number one choice here, but if you want to test our theory you can [try our self-serve plans for free](/pricing).
+We’re confident PostHog is the number one choice here, but you can decide for youself via [our free self-serve plans](/pricing).

 If you want to self-host, you can use Experimentation with our Scale plan, but you can also use PostHog Cloud if you prefer a fully-managed option with no infrastructure to deploy.